 Pain in the neck and extremities, among other symptoms, may occur when an intervertebral disc herniates - when the annulus fibrosus (tough, outer ring) of the disc tears and the nucleus pulposus (soft jelly-like center) squeezes out and places pressure on neural structures, such as nerve roots or the spinal cord.
 Bony outgrowths, called bone spurs or osteophytes, which form when the joints of the spine calcify, may also cause these symptoms.

+First, the surgeon will make a small incision made near the front of the neck (i.e., the anterior cervical spine).
 After pulling aside the soft tissue - fat and muscle, your surgeon exposes the source of the neural compression.

 Your surgeon will have a specific post-operative recovery/exercise plan to help you return to normal life as soon as possible.
 The amount of time that you have to stay in the hospital will depend on this treatment plan.
 You will normally be up and walking in the hospital by the end of the first day after the surgery.

 As you read this, please keep in mind that all treatment and outcome results are specific to the individual patient.
 Results may vary.
 Complications, such as infection, blood loss, and bowel or bladder problems are some of the potential adverse risks of spinal surgery.
 Please consult your physician for a complete list of indications, warnings, precautions, adverse events, clinical results, and other important medical information.